varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 	set beresp.do_gunzip = true;

-Will make varnish gunzip an already gzip'ed object from the backend during fetch.
+Will make varnish gunzip an already gzipped object from the backend during fetch.
 (I have no idea why/when you would use this...)

 	set beresp.do_gzip = true;

-Will make varnish gzip the object during fetch from the backend, provided the backend didn't send us a gzip'ed object.
+Will make varnish gzip the object during fetch from the backend, provided the backend didn't send us a gzipped object.

 Remember that a lot of content types cannot sensibly be gzipped, most notably compressed image formats like jpeg, png and similar, so a